caropaezBSH/CaroPeThesis/Munich_Complete_Analysis/Motivation.md

 What are the underlying reasons or justifications for choosing this particular topic for my research.
 Why the subject matter is interesting, relevant, or important to me? and potentially to the academic or real-world community.

+-> Gaining experience in data related topics -> being able to truly understand what a data scientist does and how they approach different problems that appear when analyzing unknown data from different sources and with different formats

 ### Personal Interest:
 Why am I personally interested in this topic?
-Is it related to a particular passion or curiosity I have?

-### Relevance:
-How does the chosen topic relate to the broader field of study?
-Is it relevant to current trends, issues, or developments in the field?
+Eventhough it is not a super complex group of data sets, it is complex enough for a bachelor thesis, to learn different methods for dealing with data comming from different places and in different shapes and formats

 ### Gap in Knowledge:
 Does my thesis aim to address a gap or deficiency in existing literature or research?
 What specific contribution do I hope to make?